OkayHughes/open-lab-notebook/src/posts/installing-homme.md

 ### Downloading the code:

+Note: follow the instructions for installing dependencies (up to ParallelIO) from this post: {% link_to "src/posts/installing-mpas" %}

 The E3SM source seems to be available [here](https://github.com/E3SM-Project/E3SM).
 _Note, you should clone this code rather than rely on any releases._
 Run `git checkout maint-1.2`